ysoftwareab/yplatform/doc/bootstrap-aws.md

 From a user perspective, if you were [onboarded by an admin/ops](aws-iam.md), you may want to setup your AWS console and maybe even your shell via [aws-cli](https://github.com/aws/aws-cli/).

-Once you do that, you can just select a role in AWS console, or you can run `aws-iam-login <profile-name>` in your terminal, in order to assume the credentials for a certain AWS role.
+This would allow you to select a role in AWS console, or to run `aws-iam-login <profile-name>` in your terminal in order to assume the credentials for a certain AWS role.

-From within a repository that supports `aws-iam-bootstrap`, run
+To set this up run the following from within a repository that supports `aws-iam-bootstrap`:

 ```
 ~/git/firecloud/support-firecloud/bin/aws-iam-boostrap \